 Should I Enroll My Kids in Lessons?

-It’s a good idea to invest in lessons.
-Tirol ski areas offer acclaimed ski-school learning programs that are the perfect springboard to a lifelong love affair with the slopes.
-Professional instructors that know how to engage and charm your child into conquering the mountain are the critical ingredient of a successful ski vacation.
-They know how to make sure kids are having fun, staying safe and developing best practices from day one on the slopes.
-Moreover, kids learn best with seasoned professionals and a group of peers rather than on their own.
+It’s a good idea to book lessons with a professional instructor.
+Tirol's ski resorts offer acclaimed ski-school learning programmes that are the perfect springboard to a lifelong love affair with the slopes.
+The experienced and patient instructors know how to engage and charm your child into learning the right technique to have fun and stay safe on the slopes.
+Moreover, kids of a certain age learn with group of peers rather than on their own.

-Your child will get the most out of his or her skiing experience if they are able to follow direction and listen to adults, as they have to in kindergarten.
-While a young toddler might still enjoy snow play, in order to get the most out of ski school, your child should be able to take direction from instructors.
+Your child will get the most out of his or her skiing experience if they are able to follow direction and listen to adults, like in kindergarten.
+While a young toddler might like playing in the snow, in order to get the most out of ski school, your child should be able to take direction from instructors.

-Don’t plan on having the little ones on the snow from first chair to last chair.
+Don’t plan on having the little ones on the snow from first lift to last lift.
 Skiing is fun but young kids don’t have the stamina to stay on the slopes all day.
 You might only get a couple hours on the hill before they’re tired and ready to go home.
-So be realistic and keep the trips short after a 3 to 4 hour ski school session.
+So be realistic and keep the sessions short.

 Children’s Ski Lesson in Pitztal Valley, Hochzeiger Ski Resort